Drua Women deserve more recognition: President

-The Rooster Chicken Fijian Drua Women’s side deserve more recognition for promoting the country to the world.
+The Rooster Chicken Fijian Drua Women’s side deserves more recognition for promoting the country to the world.

 Ratu Wiliame says the back-to-back Super W champions have stamped their mark as a force in the women’s game, despite being a young franchise.